Francisco Peña

-Francisco Peña (Pegna) (born at Villarroya de los Pinares, near Saragossa, about 1540; died at Rome, in 1612) was a Spanish canon lawyer.
+Francisco Peña (also Pegna; c.
+1540 – 1612) was a Spanish canon lawyer.

 Life

+Peña was born in Villarroya de los Pinares in c.
+1540.
 He devoted himself to the study of law at Valencia.
 Later Philip II of Spain appointed him auditor of the Rota for Spain.

 He formed one of the commissions charged with the preparation of the official edition of the Corpus juris canonici, published in 1582, and the anonymous notes appended to the edition of the Decretals are attributed to him.
 He was also concerned in the canonization of several saints: Didacus of Alcalá, Hyacinth, Raymond, Charles Borromeo, and Frances of Rome, publishing biographies of several of them.
 Peña was an opponent of Robert Bellarmine's theory of the indirect power of the pope in temporal affairs.

+He died in Rome in 1612.